EniseB/Drei_Fragezeichen_Homepage/README.md

 ## Netlify: https://epic-curie-5625b8.netlify.app/

-My very first attemot at using HTML and CSS, creating a fictional website for the "Three Investigators".
+My very first attempt at using HTML and CSS, creating a fictional website for the "Three Investigators".